An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Details of Models

 \subsection{Best Prompts in GPT-4's prompt engineering}

-Figure~\ref{fig:best_prompts} illustrates the best prompts that achieved the highest SARI scores on each validation set during GPT-4's prompt engineering.
+Figure~\ref{fig:turk-prompt}, ~\ref{fig:asset-prompt}, and ~\ref{fig:newsela-prompt} illustrate the best prompts that achieved the highest SARI scores on each validation set during GPT-4's prompt engineering.
 Each prompt comprises: instructions, examples of original to simplification(s) transformation, and a source sentence.